bewt85/AwsCertificateManagerDemo/README.md

                 - cd /etc/ && gunicorn hello:app -b 0.0.0.0:8080 -k gevent
 ```

 The `AppLaunchConfig` shows you how to use functions to refer to attributes of other template resources, for example `!GetAtt [AppSecurityGroup, GroupId]` gets the details of the security group for these instances.
 I've also used the `UserData` parameter to write a "Hello, World!" web service onto the instance, install the dependencies it needs and start it up at boot time.
-This is not how you should deploy you real applications: it's not very maintainable if you want you service to say something different; and there is nothing to restart the service if it falls over.
+This is not how you should deploy your real applications: it's not very maintainable if you want your service to say something different; and there is nothing to restart the service if it falls over.
 Also it's running as the root user which is very bad practice.

-There's more that's a bit dodgy about this template (like hardcoding the region, only supporting the AMI in that region, etc) but I've made compromises to make the demo a bit easier.
+There's more that's dodgy about this template (like hardcoding the region, only supporting the AMI in that region, etc.) but I've made compromises to make the demo a bit easier.

 ## Step 2 - SSL on the frontend